2acholsk1/nba_awards_predictor/README.md

 - Lists of features to remove before training the model (drop_features, drop_features_rook).
 - Paramenters for RandomizedSearchCV in rookie all-NBA model training.

+You can copy this file and create own `.yaml`file for building your models.

 ## Making predictions